Ultimate Guide for Choosing Clothing for Dogs, By Mackenzie Grove

 For example, a double coated breed such as a Shih Tzu has a thick, soft, warm under coat and a long silky outer coat that can protect them in colder climates.

-Terriers, such as a cairn terrier also have a thick wiry outer coat that sheds water and allows them to be outdoors even if wet dampy weather and still feel dry and comfortable.
+Terriers, such as a Cairn Terrier also have a thick wiry outer coat that sheds water and allows them to be outdoors even if wet damp weather and still feel dry and comfortable.